Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 3. Lighting Modes and Features:

-Premium solar lights often come with advanced features like:
+Premium lights often come with advanced features like:

 • ALS (Adaptive Lighting System): Automatically adjusts brightness based on battery charge levels to ensure the light lasts through the night, even in winter.